hieuvp/learning-terraform/01-vpc-essentials/README.md

 ### High Availability

-> A High Availability system is one that is designed to be available 99.999% of the time, or as close to it as possible.
+> A high availability system is one that is designed to be available 99.999% of the time, or as close to it as possible.

 - In practice, this means creating and managing the ability to automatically failover to a secondary system if the primary system goes down for any reason as well as eliminating all single points of failure from your infrastructure.

 ### Fault Tolerance

+> A fault-tolerant system is extremely similar to HA, but goes one step further by guaranteeing zero downtime.

 - Fault Tolerance describes a computer system or technology infrastructure that is designed in such a way that when one component fails (hardware or software), a backup component takes over operations immediately so that there is no loss of service.
 - The concept of having backup components in place is called redundancy and the more backup components you have in place, the more tolerant your network is hardware and software failure.
-- A Fault Tolerant system is extremely similar to HA, but goes one step further by guaranteeing zero downtime.

 ## References